 Visitors are restricted to essential visitors only e.g. maintenance, cleaning and critical contractors.
 Visitors must declare that they are not displaying virus symptoms and sign the visitor book.
 They must observe the 2m social distancing rules at all times.

 Deliveries are made to the E2 main door.
 Delivery drivers must obey social distancing rules and must hand the parcel over without direct contact with Phoenix staff.

 The general public and non-essential visitors are not permitted to enter the building.

 4. Desks and work areas

-All members of staff have dedicated workstations for computer based work which are adequately spaced to reduced the risk of close contact.
+All members of staff have dedicated workstations for computer-based work which are adequately spaced to reduce the risk of close contact.
 Staff must not share or move workstations at this time.
 Desks must be kept tidy and cleaned down at the start and end of each working day to confirm with the clear desk policy.

 Mechanical and electrical assembly areas are large enough to enable social distancing measures to be adhered to.

 Working from home is being carried out throughout the business where possible to minimise the amount of staff on site.

 5. Operating Machinery and Equipment